Biraban Public School

 My passion in education is creating a safe and engaging learning environment providing all students with an equal opportunity and setting them up for success in the future.
 I am extremely passionate about staying active in physical education and incorporating as many physical activity lessons within the school terms in a fun, physically challenging and engaging way so that the students become lifelong healthy active participants in the community.
 I love to inspire children to not only do their personal best at all times but to challenge themselves and chase their dreams.
 My favourite thing about teaching children is celebrating the successes that they make in life, whether it is big or small.

-Miss Melissa Anderson - K/1 Kalabara
+Miss Melissa Anderson - K Kalabara.
+AP/APCI Infants

 My name is Melissa Anderson and I am new to Biraban PS.
 I spent my childhood telling everyone that I wanted to be a teacher when I grew up so it was no surprise when I graduated from the University of Newcastle in 2014 with a Bachelor of Arts/ Bachelor of Teaching (Primary).
 After working at Tuggerah Public School for a year, I decided it was time to pack my bags and move to the UK (another lifelong dream).
 I spent 5 years teaching in London and travelling around Europe every chance I could before making the choice to return to Australia in 2020.